-According to the Agency for Communication Networks and Services (AKOS) data for the first quarter of 2014, 27.2% of the population and 70.6% of households in Slovenia had fixed broadband Internet access with both figures being below the EU average (EU average standing at 30% of the population and 76% of households). xDSL technology represents a 46.2% share of the technologies used, followed by cable modems representing a 30.7% share, FTTH representing a 20.5% share and other technologies representing a 2.5% share of the technologies used.
-In terms of the speed of Internet access 10.4% of users have access to the Internet with a speed of below 2 Mbps, 44.4% of users have access to the Internet with a speed between 2 Mbps and 10 Mbps, 39.1% of users have access to the Internet with a speed between 10 Mbps and 30 Mbps, only 6.1% of users have access to the Internet with a speed above 30 Mbps of which only 3.05% of users have access to the Internet with a speed of 100 Mbps.
-With regard to the strategic objective of providing a higher quality of living and business environment with broadband Internet access with a speed of at least 100 Mbps additional public funds should be invested in the construction of open next generation broadband networks which will enable Internet connections with a speed of 100 Mbps and will provide access to broadband electronic communications services in in the areas where the operators do not provide such services nor do they demonstrate commercial interest to develop such broadband infrastructure.
-As a result the number of new next generation broadband connections of at least 100 Mbps will increase in both cohesion regions which will, in turn, create conditions to stimulate innovation, create job opportunities, improve productivity and competitiveness of all sectors of the economy, improve the quality and efficiency of public services and a sustainable economic growth, the latter being achieved through reducing the impact of economic and social activity on the environment.
+According to the Agency for Communication Networks and Services (AKOS) data for the first quarter of 2014, 27.2% of the population and 70.6% of households in Slovenia had fixed broadband Internet access, with both figures being below the EU average (the EU average standing at 30% of the population and 76% of households). xDSL technology represents a 46.2% share of the technologies used, followed by cable modems representing a 30.7% share, FTTH representing a 20.5% share and other technologies representing a 2.5% share of the technologies used.
+In terms of the speed of Internet access 10.4% of users have access to the Internet with a speed of below 2 Mbps, 44.4% of users have access to the Internet with a speed between 2 Mbps and 10 Mbps, 39.1% of users have access to the Internet with a speed between 10 Mbps and 30 Mbps, and only 6.1% of users have access to the Internet with a speed above 30 Mbps, of which only 3.05% of users have access to the Internet with a speed of 100 Mbps.
+With regard to the strategic objective of providing a higher quality of living and a business environment with broadband Internet access with a speed of at least 100 Mbps, additional public funds should be invested in the construction of open next generation broadband networks which will enable Internet connections with a speed of 100 Mbps and will provide access to broadband electronic communications services in the areas where the operators do not provide such services and demonstrate no commercial interest in developing such broadband infrastructure.
+As a result the number of new next generation broadband connections of at least 100 Mbps will increase in both cohesion regions, which will, in turn, create conditions to stimulate innovation, create job opportunities, improve productivity and competitiveness of all sectors of the economy, improve the quality and efficiency of public services and a sustainable economic growth, the latter being achieved by reducing the impact of economic and social activity on the environment.

-The expected result under this investment priority:

-cover the areas, where operators do not provide access to broadband services, with broadband network to construct broadband infrastructure in areas where such infrastructure has not yet been established and where there is no interest in the market to construct such infrastructure.
+The expected result under this specific objective: cover the areas where operators do not provide access to broadband services with broadband network.

-ID Indicator Measurem ent unit Category of region Baseli ne value Baseli ne year Target value 2023 Data source Frequency of reporting 2.1 100 Mbps broadband penetration share Whole of Slovenia 3.05 2014 70 Surveying and Mapping Authority of the Republic of Slovenia/ Agency for Communica tion Networks and Services, SORS/ local communitie s Once a year
+ID Indicator Measurement unit Category of region Baseline value Baseline year Target value 2023 Data source Frequency of reporting 2.1 100 Mbps broadband penetration Share Whole of Slovenia 3.05 2014 70 Surveying and Mapping Authority of the Republic of Slovenia/ Agency for Communication Networks and Services, SORS/ local communities Once a year

-^{}The target value of 70% 100 Mbps broadband penetration covers the investments financed by public as well as private funds.
-Investments financed by private funds are expected to have greater impact on the indicator both in terms of upgrading the existing infrastructure as well as the construction of new networks.
-Public funds will be used
+\The target value of 70% 100 Mbps broadband penetration covers the investments financed by public as well as private funds.
+Investments financed by private funds are expected to have greater impact on the indicator both in terms of upgrading the existing infrastructure and the construction of new networks.
+Public funds will be used to construct broadband infrastructure in areas where such infrastructure has not yet been established and where there is no market interest in constructing such infrastructure.

-2.2.3.1.1.
-Description of types and examples of actions to be financed and their expected contribution to the corresponding specific objectives, including, where appropriate, the identification of the main target groups and types of beneficiaries
+2.2.3.1.1 Description of types and examples of actions to be financed and their expected contribution to the corresponding specific objectives, including, where appropriate, the identification of the main target groups and types of beneficiaries

-The actions seek to ensure access to next generation broadband electronic communications services in areas where broadband infrastructure has not yet been established and where there is no interest in the market to establish such infrastructure.
+The actions seek to ensure access to next generation broadband electronic communications services in areas where broadband infrastructure has not yet been established and where there is no interest from the market in establishing such infrastructure.